Altermagnetic Ground State in Distorted Kagome Metal CsCr$_3$Sb$_5$: Results and Discussion

 With the knowledge at ambient pressure, we now investigate the pressure effect.
-The total energy, geometry and Cr magnetic moment of the leading magnetic instabilities under different pressure are shown in TAB. \ref{tab:mag}.
-Under pressure, the magnitude of magnetic moment on each Cr atom $m_{\mathrm{Cr}}$ are slightly reduced, but the total energy difference between the competing magnetic phases $\Delta E$ are significantly reduced.
-In particular, $\Delta E$ between the ground state and lowest energy competing phases of $2\times2$, $4\times2$, $4\times1$ and $8\times1$ is reduced to within a few meVs.
+The total energy, geometry and Cr magnetic moment of the leading magnetic instabilities under different pressure are also shown in TAB. \ref{tab:mag}.
+Under pressure, the magnitude of magnetic moment on each Cr atom $m_{\mathrm{Cr}}$ are only slightly affected, but the total energy difference between the competing magnetic phases $\Delta E$ are significantly reduced.
+In particular, $\Delta E$ between the ground state and lowest energy competing phases of $2\times2$, $4\times2$, $4\times1$ and $8\times1$ is reduced to less than 1 meV/f.u..
 We argue that the long range magnetic order would be suppressed at high pressure, if the quantum fluctuations are fully considered.
 Nevertheless, the magnetism remains important even at high pressure, as the phonon calculations indicate the structure instability is robust under pressure up to 30 GPa in NM state (FIG. \ref{fig:phonon}b).
 Experimentally, however, the structural transition occurs at relatively low temperature ($\sim$55K) at ambient pressure, and is quickly suppressed by applying external pressure at 5 GPa.
 Therefore, we conclude that the electronic correlations and magnetic fluctuations are crucial in the current system of interest, even at high pressure/temperatures that long range magnetic orderings are suppressed.
-Furthermore, the external pressure has nontrivial effect on the electronic structure as well (FIG. \ref{fig:bs_dos}).
-Most remarkably, the vHS bonding state around K become dispersive along M-K at high pressures.
-Around 5 GPa, a Lifshitz transition occurs and the vHS bonding state crosses the Fermi level.
-Such metallization of bonding state may contribute to the superconductivity\cite{PhysRevB.104.L100504,Sun:2023aa}.
+As a result, if the static altermagnetic long-range order is continuously suppressed, superconductivity with exotic pairing symmetry is possible due to the dynamic altermagnetic fluctuations \cite{PhysRevX.12.040501,mazin2022notes,Zhang:2024aa}.
+Furthermore, the external pressure has nontrivial effect on the electronic structure as well.
+Most remarkably, the bonding state originally forming the vHS around K becomes dispersive along M-K under pressure(red circle in FIG. \ref{fig:bs_dos}b), and the vHS gradually vanishes.
+Around 5 GPa, a Lifshitz transition occurs and the aforementioned bonding state crosses the Fermi level (green circle in FIG. \ref{fig:bs_dos}e).
+Such metallization of bonding state may also affect the superconductivity\cite{PhysRevB.104.L100504,Sun:2023aa}.